mapbox/mapbox-gl-native/platform/ios/docs/guides/Migrating to Expressions.md

     UIColor.orange, UIColor.red, UIColor.yellow, defaultColor)
 ```

-If your use case does not require a default value, you can either apply a predicate to your layer prior to styling it, or use the format string `"valueForKeyPath:".
+If your use case does not require a default value, you can either apply a predicate to your layer prior to styling it, or use the format string `"valueForKeyPath:"``.

 ```swift
 let stops : [String : UIColor] = ["earthquake" : UIColor.orange,